ajmalhasan/file-format-management/README.md

 CONFIGURATION:

-This is a web project and you can easily import it on Eclipse however there will be slight modifications on Net-beans or InteliJ IDE's.
+This is a web project and you can easily import it on Eclipse however there will be slight modifications on Net-beans or IntelliJ IDEA.
 I have included all the dependencies in the lib folder you can add these into you class-path.

 I have included database dump as employees.rar file with the project.